 Our advice is to check out the high street price of the item you’re interested in before you travel.

-Once Brexit is finalised, duty-free shopping is likely be reintroduced.
-However UK travellers will have to adhere to the rules that currently apply to all non-EU countries.
+After Brexit, duty-free shopping is likely to be reintroduced.
+However, UK travellers will have to adhere to the rules that currently apply to all non-EU countries.
 So then the usual restrictions on the amount you can bring back will apply.
 These could be similar to rules currently in place for passengers leaving Gran Canaria.